Recursos en Español

 Read moreThese social stories provide a visual explanation of what to expect when getting the vaccine for COVID-19 and what you may experience after getting the vaccine.
 Social stories are provided in both English and Spanish, and have also been developed into videos.

-Read moreThis resource provides a visual guide for individuals with autism about going back out into the community after the COVID-19 pandemic.
-The resource includes information about how to feel safe going back out and includes an animated version.
-This resource has also been translated into Spanish, Arabic, Russian, and Chinese.
+Read moreThis resource provides a visual guide for individuals with autism on how to wash hands to help stay healthy.
+This resource has also been translated into Russian, Chinese, Spanish, and Arabic.

 Read more